NSLS-II-CSX/docs/guides/conda_env.rst

 Where the path ``/home/swilkins/miniconda3/envs/analysis/bin/python3.5`` should point to the path of python in your home directory conda environment.
 ``display_name`` should be a nice name for this kernel, and the ``host`` is the computer on which the kernel should run.

-If all works OK, the new kernel shouls show up in the kernel list on notebook.nsls2.bnl.gov
+If all works OK, the new kernel should show up in the kernel list on notebook.nsls2.bnl.gov

 .. figure:: notebook-window-1.png